OxCGRT/covid-policy-tracker/README.md

 ---

+__Academic citation:__ Thomas Hale, Noam Angrist, Rafael Goldszmidt, Beatriz Kira, Anna Petherick, Toby Phillips, Samuel Webster, Emily Cameron-Blake, Laura Hallas, Saptarshi Majumdar, and Helen Tatlow.
+(2021).
+“A global panel database of pandemic policies (Oxford COVID-19 Government Response Tracker).”
+Nature Human Behaviour. https://doi.org/10.1038/s41562-021-01079-8

-__Cite as:__ Thomas Hale, Sam Webster, Anna Petherick, Toby Phillips, and Beatriz Kira.
-(2020). _Oxford COVID-19 Government Response Tracker_.
-Blavatnik School of Government.
+__Academic citation:__  Hale, Thomas, Noam Angrist, Emily Cameron-Blake, Laura Hallas, Beatriz Kira, Saptarshi Majumdar, Anna Petherick, Toby Phillips, Helen Tatlow, Samuel Webster (2020).
+Oxford COVID-19 Government Response Tracker, Blavatnik School of Government.

 ---

 ## The database

-OxCGRT collects publicly available information on 19 indicators of government response.
+OxCGRT collects publicly available information on 20 indicators of government response.
 This information is collected by a team of over 200 volunteers from the Oxford community and is updated continuously.

 We also include statistics on the number of reported Covid-19 cases and deaths in each country.
 These are taken from the [JHU CSSE data repository](https://github.com/CSSEGISandData/COVID-19) for all countries and the US States.